 - Fasting insulin levels went down by 42%.

-- Insulin resistance, a major risk factor for diabetes and heart disease, went down by 67%.
+- Insulin resistance, a major risk factor for diabetes and heart disease, was reduced by 67%.

 - LDL (the "bad") cholesterol went from 137 mg/dL to 97.5 mg/dL (a 29% decrease).

-Overall, the women taking the Yacon syrup had dramatic improvements in both body weight and metabolic health, while the women taking the placebo stayed pretty much the same.
+Overall, the women who took yacon syrup had dramatic improvements in both body weight and metabolic health, while the women taking the placebo stayed pretty much the same.

-However... before you start jumping up and down of excitement, keep in mind that this is just ONE fairly small study.
-It is highly likely that other studies will lead to different results.
+However, before getting too excited, keep in mind that this is just one fairly small study.
+It’s highly likely that other studies will lead to different results.

-It's also important to keep in mind that even if Yacon syrup truly works this well... it is still a short-term effect.
-Lots of things can make people lose weight, it's keeping it off that is the real challenge.
+It's also important to keep in mind that even if yacon syrup truly works this well, the effect is probably short-term.
+Many things can help people lose weight.
+Keeping it off is the real challenge.

-Bottom Line: In one study, women taking Yacon syrup lost 33 pounds over a period of 120 days.
+Summary In one study, women taking yacon syrup lost 33 pounds (15 kg) over a period of 120 days.
 They also saw dramatic improvements in metabolic health.

-Due to the high amount of fructooligosaccharides, Yacon syrup has various other health benefits (15).
+Due to its high fructan content, yacon syrup has various other health benefits (14).

 This includes reduced symptoms of constipation, which is a very common health problem.

-In one study, Yacon syrup reduced the transit time through the digestive tract from 60 to 40 hours and increased stool frequency from 1.1 to 1.3 per day (16).
+In one study, yacon syrup reduced the transit time through the digestive tract from 60 to 40 hours and increased stool frequency from 1.1 to 1.3 per day (15).

 There is also some evidence that it can lower blood sugar, although this needs to be studied a lot more.

-Bottom Line: Yacon syrup is effective against constipation and may lower blood sugar levels.
-It is also high in antioxidants and potassium.
+Summary Yacon syrup is effective against constipation and may lower blood sugar levels.
+It’s also high in antioxidants and potassium.

 Yacon syrup can have some side effects if you eat too much at a time.

-If you have problems with diarrhea, then you might want to avoid Yacon syrup altogether.
+If you have problems with diarrhea, you might want to avoid yacon syrup altogether.
 It can make things worse.

-The dosage used in the study was roughly 10 grams of fructooligosaccharides per day, which amounts to about 20–25 grams of Yacon syrup per day (about 4-5 teaspoons per day).
+The dosage used in the most prominent study was roughly 10 grams of fructans per day, which amounts to about 4–5 teaspoons (20–25 grams) of yacon syrup per day.

-In the study, they took the syrup about 1 hour before meals.
+In the aforementioned study, the syrup was taken about one hour before meals.
 An effective dosage may be 1–2 teaspoons (5–10 grams) before breakfast, lunch and dinner.
-Start with 1.
+Start with 1 gram.

-It is possible that the timing matters.
+It’s possible that the timing matters, too.
 Taking it 30–60 minutes before a meal may be a more effective way to reduce appetite than eating it with a meal.

-It is also possible to get other supplements with fructooligosaccharides, most of which are much cheaper than Yacon syrup.
+It’s also possible to get other supplements containing fructans, most of which are much cheaper than yacon syrup.
 Whether these supplements will have the same effect is not known.

 A sweet-tasting syrup from the Andes that can help you lose as much weight as an extreme weight loss diet?

-You know what they say... if it seems to good to be true, then it probably isn't true.
+You know what they say.
+If it seems too good to be true, it probably isn't true.

-It might turn out to be an effective tool for short-term weight loss, but don't get your hopes up and expect some syrup to be a permanent solution to your weight problem.
+It might turn out to be an effective tool for short-term weight loss, but don't expect it to be a permanent solution to your weight problems.